-Southern Baked Bean and Ground Beef Casserole is another iconic Southern covered dish our family loves to share at family functions, Church Potlucks, picnics and even on some of the spring and summer Holiday gatherings.
+Southern Baked Bean and Ground Beef Casserole is another iconic Southern covered dish our family loves to share at family functions, Church Potlucks, picnics, and even on some of the Holiday gatherings.

-Let me just tell you this recipe is so darn good you will even find this being served at the homes of Trisha Yearwood, Paula Dean, and Ree Drummond, just to name a few who know a good Southern covered dish at family gatherings.
-Now if one of y’ all tell me you have no clue who these lovely women are; I am just gonna cry myself to sleep tonight.
+Let me tell you this recipe is so darn good you will even find this being served at the homes of Trisha Yearwood, Paula Dean, and Ree Drummond, to name a few who know an excellent Southern covered dish at family gatherings.
+Now, if one of Y’ all tell me you have no clue who these lovely women are, I am just going to cry myself to sleep tonight.

 Be sure to drop by the Homemade Food Junkie Blog and check out Diane’s 3 generation recipe of her lovely Grandma Cash’s Hamburger Bean Casserole that made me inspired to make my family’s Southern Baked Bean and Ground Beef Casserole today.

-Lordy, VanCamp’s pork and beans, crisp bacon, lean ground beef, sweet red bell peppers, Jalapeno peppers, sweet onions, BBQ sauce, spicy brown mustard, and brown sugar have never looked so good to me today.
+Lordy, VanCamp’s pork and beans, crisp bacon, lean ground beef, sweet red bell peppers, Jalapeno peppers, sweet onions, BBQ sauce, spicy brown mustard, and brown sugar have never looked so good to me today in this casserole!

 Southern Baked Bean and Ground Beef Casserole

-- 8 slices of bacon, thick cut, cooked crispy, and chopped
+- Eight slices of bacon, thick-cut, cooked crispy, and chopped

-- 1 pound of lean ground beef 93/7 browned
+- One pound of lean ground beef 93/7 browned

-- 1 sweet red bell pepper, core, and seeds removed diced
+- One sweet red bell pepper, core, and seeds removed diced

-- 4 jalapeño peppers membrane removed, seeded, and sliced
+- Four jalapeño peppers membrane removed, seeded, and sliced

 - 1/2 cup of sweet barbecue sauce